John L. Stoddard 1901

 that, notwithstanding the opposition of the pagan priests,

-Laegaire permitted them to preach the new religion through
+Laegaire permitted them to preach the new religion through his kingdom.

 Close by the statue of Saint Patrick, which is of recent origin,